World Masterpiece Theater: History

 The first several series were produced by Mushi Production and sometimes Tokyo Movie Shinsha, often commissioned by Zuiyo Eizo, and then by Zuiyo itself.
 The series was then continued by Zuiyo's division Nippon Animation, which was officially established in June 1975 during the run of A Dog of Flanders.
 In both cases, the series originally aired primarily on Fuji TV.
 Hayao Miyazaki and Isao Takahata both worked on several of the series.
 World Masterpiece Theater as produced by Nippon Animation lasted for 23 seasons, from A Dog of Flanders in 1975 to Remi, Nobody's Girl (家なき子レミ, Ie Naki Ko Remi, Sans Famille) in 1997.
 Nippon Animation restarted the series in 2007 with the release of Les Misérables: Shōjo Cosette, which premiered on BS Fuji on 7 January, with Porufi no Nagai Tabi (The Long Journey of Porphy) subsequently airing on the same network beginning on 6 January 2008, making it the 25th World Masterpiece Theater series.
 The most recent and 26th series is Kon'nichiwa Anne: Before Green Gables (lit.
 Hello Anne ~ Before Green Gables).

 To date, only seven series were ever dubbed in English for the North American market: Fables of the Green Forest (1973), Tom Sawyer (1980), Swiss Family Robinson (1981), Little Women (1987), The Adventures of Peter Pan (1989), The Bush Baby (1992), and Tico and Friends (1994).
 The anime satellite television network, Animax, who also aired numerous installments of the series across Japan, later translated and dubbed many of the series' installments into English for broadcast across its English-language networks in Southeast Asia and South Asia, such as Princess Sarah (小公女セーラ, Shōkōjo Sēra), Remi, Nobody's Girl (家なき子レミ, Ie Naki Ko Remi), Little Women (愛の若草物語, Ai no Wakakusa Monogatari), and others.
 The serials also found success in Europe, with Anne of Green Gables (1979), Heidi, Girl of the Alps, as well as the aforementioned Princess Sarah.

 The series has been known by various names over the years, but "the World Masterpiece Theater" is the name most commonly used by viewers.
 Nippon Animation's official English name for the series is "The Classic Family Theater Series".

 The sponsorship of this series has changed several times; the first was Calpis alone (1969–1978), while the second was House Foods alone (1986–1993, 2007–2008).

 Starting in 2017 Amazon Prime Video made various series available in HD quality, but cropped for 16:9 displays in the US and UK markets.
 Amazon did not use the "World Masterpiece Theater" label and only kept the subtitle for each series.

-In March 2023, Capcom teamed up with Nippon Animation to promote Resident Evil 4 with a mini-series called Resident Evil Masterpiece Theater: Leon and the Mysterious Village (バイオ名作劇場　ふしぎの村のレオン, Baio Meisaku Gekijō: Fushigi no Mura no Reon), with voices provided by the game's development team.
+In 2023, Capcom teamed up with Nippon Animation to promote Resident Evil 4 with a mini-series called Resident Evil Masterpiece Theater: Leon and the Mysterious Village (バイオ名作劇場 ふしぎの村のレオン, Baio Meisaku Gekijō: Fushigi no Mura no Reon), with voices provided by the game's development team.

-Features

-The stories adapted by World Masterpiece Theater tended to have the following features in common: